ibm-cloud-docs/containers/cs_cluster.md

 To create a persistent volume and matching persistent volume claim, follow these steps.

-1. In your {{site.data.keyword.BluSoftlayer_notm}} account, look up the ID and path of the NFS file share where you want to create your persistent volume object.
+1. In your IBM Bluemix Infrastructure (SoftLayer) account, look up the ID and path of the NFS file share where you want to create your persistent volume object.
-    1. Log in to your {{site.data.keyword.BluSoftlayer_notm}} account.
+    1. Log in to your IBM Bluemix Infrastructure (SoftLayer) account.
     2. Click **Storage**.
     3. Click **File Storage** and note the ID and path of the NFS file share that you want to use.
 2. Open your preferred editor.
-3. Create a storage configuration script for your persistent volume.
+3. Create a storage configuration file for your persistent volume.

     ```
     apiVersion: v1